AMWA-TV/info-006/docs/Device implementation tutorial.md

 ### Exposing models through the protocol

-After a device has initiated its device tree structure and allocated oids to every control class instance, it then either waits for external commands which interact with these entities (e.g. get/set values, invoke actions) or sends notifications for properties which have changed if there are subscribers.
+After a device has initiated its device model structure and allocated oids to every control class instance, it then either waits for external commands which interact with these entities (e.g. get/set values, invoke actions) or sends notifications for properties which have changed if there are subscriptions.

 [IS-12](https://specs.amwa.tv/is-12/branches/v1.0-dev/docs/Protocol_messaging.html) defines the protocol messaging behavior but also what the different JSON representations are for specific [data types](https://specs.amwa.tv/is-12/branches/v1.0-dev/docs/Data_type_marshalling.html).